Dr Iain Lauchlan

 Lauchlan, I. (1992) The Serbian Struggle in Macedonia, 1890-1910.
 The South Slav Journal, 15, pp. 65-89

 Lauchlan, I. (2017) A perfect spy chief?
 Feliks Dzerzhinsky and the Cheka.
-In: Maddrell, P., Moran, C. and Iordanu, I. (eds.)
-Spy Chiefs: Volume II: Intelligence Leaders in Europe, the Middle East, and Asia.
-Georgetown University Press, pp. 97-122
+In: Maddrell, P., Moran, C., Iordanu, I. and Stout, M. (eds.)
+Spy Chiefs, Volume 2: Intelligence Leaders in Europe, the Middle East, and Asia.
+Washington: Georgetown University Press, pp. 97-122

 Lauchlan, I. (2015) Young Felix Dzerzhinsky and the Origins of Stalinism.
 In: Kangaspuro, M. and Oittinen, V. (eds.)
 Discussing Stalinism: Problems and Approaches.
 Tampere, Finland: Aleksanteri Institute, Helsinki.
 Juvenes Print, Tampere, Finland., pp. 93-113